azavadil/recsys_wa4/README.md

 * return the sum of the accumulator

 Here's an example of what happens.
-2 columns are extracted from a hypothetical 2D array, we aggregrate the columns in an accumulator column, and take the sum of the accumlulator column.
+2 columns are extracted from a hypothetical 2D array, we aggregate the columns in an accumulator column, and take the sum of the accumulator column.

 col1 = [4, nan, 2, 2, nan, nan]
 col2 = [5, nan, nan, 4, nan, 3]